-The Authors Note: Some of the Krazy Kats presented here are from sourced from a camcorder taping from an Asifa-Hollywood retrospective screening, so please excuse the video quality and audience reactions.
+The Authors Note: This post was written by Devon Baxter and Charlie Judkins.
+Some of the Krazy Kats presented here are from sourced from a camcorder taping from an Asifa-Hollywood retrospective screening, so please excuse the video quality and audience reactions.

 Last week, I gave a vague hint about today’s installment, which is my special 100th post: respected Golden Age animators many readers associate with other studios set within a studio that is under-discussed.
 Now, here’s a question: what do Friz Freleng, Tex Avery, Manny Gould, Dick Huemer, Sid Marcus, Art Davis, Emery Hawkins, Ray Patterson, and Preston Blair have in common?
 The answer—during the late ‘20s and early ‘30s, each of these artists all worked at the Charles Mintz studio, an outfit whose animated films, such as Krazy Kat, Toby the Pup, and Scrappy, have lacked general exposure in this current generation.
 With the help of guest contributor Charlie Judkins, we hope to shed the light on the Mintz studio, with examples of their work in various titles.
 The Mintz posts will be broken down into small, different chapters— this week will focus on the early sound period from 1929 to 1931.